Skip to main content

 NOTE: For users with no Cloud Pro Intro subscription, Saving MIDI Cue locally is the only option.

-Use your favorite MIDI Controller to take control of Playback during a live performance, mapping controls to the play/pause button, bus faders, loop/infinite loop buttons, and much more.
+Use your favorite MIDI Controller or a connected keyboard* to take control of Playback during a live performance, mapping controls to the play/pause button, bus faders, loop/infinite loop buttons, and much more.

 • Tap on any MIDI Mappable Playback action to select it